ConSol-Monitoring/omd-consol-de/content/en/docs/plugins/notificationforwarder/_index.md

 ### SyslogForwarder

 The SyslogForwarder class takes a simple event, where the payload is one line of text.
 It sends this text to a syslog server.
-The possible value for *\-\-forwarderopts*  are:
+The possible value for *--forwarderopts*  are:

 |parameter|description                          |default   |
 |---------|-------------------------------------|----------|